plsms/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning Algorithms in Python and R
+Machine Learning in Python and R